-- Resuscitation need not be initiated and may be terminated for pts who meet Obvious Death or Probable Death criteria as contained in this protocol, at the time of initial assessment. - A valid Do Not Resuscitate (DNR) should be honored for any pt with absent respirations, pulses and neurological response, regardless of the cause of death (e.g. terminal illness, trauma). - Hypothermia, drug and/or alcohol overdose can mask neurological reflexes.
-If any doubt exists about contributing environmental factors (e.g. cold water submersion) and no valid DNR exists, initiate resuscitation and treat according to applicable S-SV EMS protocol. - In the event of a declared MCI, death may be determined in accordance with START/JUMP START criteria. - For all pts treated under this protocol, the following must be assessed/confirmed (as possible): - Absent respirations: look, listen (auscultate), and feel for respirations for a minimum of 30 secs. - Absent pulses: palpate both the carotid and apical pulses for a minimum of 30 secs. - Absent neurological response: check pupil response with a light and check for response to painful stimuli. - If the base/modified base hospital physician directs EMS personnel to terminate resuscitation efforts once transport has begun, the ambulance shall discontinue lights and siren and continue transport to the original destination hospital.
-In such situations, EMS personnel shall transport the pt to the emergency department (ED) where turnover will be given to ED staff for legal determination/pronouncement of death. - If termination of resuscitation occurs at rendezvous location with HEMS aircraft, the body shall not be moved from the ambulance.
-Follow instructions for EMS Personnel Upon Determination of Death (below). - If there is any objection/disagreement by family members or EMS personnel to terminating or withholding resuscitation for pts who have a valid DNR or meet probable death criteria, BLS measures (including defibrillation) shall continue or begin immediately and EMS personnel shall contact the base/modified base hospital for further direction.
+- CPR-Resuscitation need not be initiated and may be discontinued terminated for pts who meet Obvious Death or Probable Death criteria as contained in this protocol, at the time of initial assessment. - A valid Do Not Resuscitate (DNR) should be honored for any pt with absent respirations, pulses and neurological response, regardless of the cause of death (e.g. terminal illness, trauma). - Hypothermia, drug and/or alcohol overdose can mask neurological reflexes.
+If any doubt exists about contributing environmental factors (e.g. cold water submersion) and no valid DNR exists, initiate resuscitation and treat according to applicable S-SV EMS protocol. - In the event of a declared MCI, death may be determined in accordance with START/JUMP START criteria. - For all pts treated under this protocol, the following must be assessed/confirmed (as possible): - Absent respirations: look, listen (auscultate), and feel for respirations for a minimum of 30 secs. - Absent pulses: palpate both the carotid and apical pulses for a minimum of 30 secs. - Absent neurological response: check pupil response with a light and check for response to painful stimuli. - If the base/modified base hospital physician directs EMS personnel to stop terminate resuscitation efforts once transport has begun, the ambulance shall reduce transport code discontinue lights and siren and continue transport to the original destination hospital.
+In such situations, EMS personnel shall transport the patient to the emergency department (ED) where turnover will be given to ED staff for legal determination/pronouncement of death. - If determination of death is made termination of resuscitation occurs at rendezvous location with HEMS aircraft, the body shall not be moved from the ambulance and an immediate request for law enforcement shall be made.
+Follow Instructions for EMS Personnel Upon Determination of Death (below). - If there is any objection/disagreement by family members or EMS personnel to terminating or withholding resuscitation for pts who have a valid DNR or meet probable death criteria, BLS measures (including defibrillation) shall continue or begin immediately and EMS personnel shall contact the base/modified base hospital for further direction.